musfy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # Tasks

-## 0-Positive anything is better than negative nothing
+## 0. Positive anything is better than negative nothing

 This program will assign a random number to the variable `n` each time it is executed.
 Complete the source code in order to print whether the number stored in the variable `n` is positive or negative.